Lochlann of Galloway

-Lochlann of Galloway (died December 12, 1200), also known as Lochlan mac Uchtred and by his French name Roland fitz Uhtred, was the son and successor of Uchtred, Lord of Galloway as the "Lord" or "sub-king" of eastern Galloway.
+Lochlann of Galloway (died 12 December 1200), also known as Lochlan mac Uchtred and by his French name Roland fitz Uhtred, was the son and successor of Uchtred, Lord of Galloway as the "Lord" or "sub-king" of eastern Galloway.

 Family

 Lochlann was the oldest son of Uchtred, Lord of Galloway and his wife Gunhilda of Dunbar, daughter of Waltheof of Allerdale.
 Lochlann (also called Roland) had four siblings—sisters Eve of Galloway (wife of Walter de Berkeley) and Christina (wife of William de Brus, 3rd Lord of Annandale), and two younger brothers, Fergus and another whose name is not known.
 Through their father Lochlann and his siblings were great-grandchildren of King Henry I of England.
 Through their mother they were descended from the house of Dunkeld.

 Lochlann's father is considered to be the last living King of Galloway, which he ruled jointly with his brother, Gille Brigte, from 1161 to 1174.
 At this time Gille Brigte, brutally slew his brother, Uchtred, who was a strong ally of Scotland, and attempted to transfer Galloway over to English control.
 Gille Brigte offered the King of England tribute if the King would "remove them [the Galwegians] from the servitude of the king of Scotland" (Anderson, p.
 258).
 However, when King Henry's delegation discovered the fate of Uchtred, Henry's cousin, they rejected the request.
 Gille Brigte was forced to come to terms with the two kings, and pay penalties for the death of his brother.

 Lochlann of Galloway was likely a young adult at the time of his father's death at the hands of his uncle.
 He likely participated in King William of Scotland's disastrous invasion of Northumberland.
 After his father's death Lochlann made it plain he considered King William of Scotland his liege.
 Where his father had declared himself King of Galloway, after Gille Brigte's death in 1185 Lochlann became "Lord of Galloway".
-It is said his favorite title was yet to come, courtesy of his wife.
+It is said his favourite title was yet to come, courtesy of his wife.

 Constable of the King of Scots

 Lochlann, son of Uchtred, married Helena, daughter of Richard de Morville, and eventually his sole heir.
 The couple had at least one known son, Alan of Galloway.

 Richard de Morville, Constable of Scotland, died in 1189, all his sons having predeceased him.
 The title of Constable of Scotland and all his Scottish estates passed to Lochlann through his marriage to Helena.
 Her English inheritance appears to have not been so secure, for in 1200 Lochlann accompanied King William to pay homage to King John, and it is stated it was Lochlann's intention to discuss his wife's estates.

-"Constable of the King of Scots" was the title Lochlann proffered above all others, perhaps because it had not been sullied by his uncle.
+"Constable of the King of Scots" was the title Lochlann preferred above all others, perhaps because it had not been sullied by his uncle.
 Lochlann of Galloway was in England at the time of his death in 1200.

 Alan of Galloway succeeded his father, to become Lord of Galloway, and by right of his mother, to become Constable of Scotland.